Expect Jeera futures to trade sideways to down: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera May futures closed 3% down on Tuesday on profit booking from the higher levels.
-The prices have been trending in a range due to fluctuating demand based on spot prices.
+Jeera May futures closed lower by more than 3% for the second consecutive day on Wednesday on profit booking from the higher levels.
+Weak trend in physical market too pressurize prices in futures.
 Recently, Gujarat Agriculture Department in its 3rd advance estimates for 2016/17 has revised down the production estimates to 2.12 lt, down 4% from its 2nd estimates and almost 11% compared to last year production of 2.38 lt.

 Outlook

 We expect Jeera futures to trade sideways to down on expectation technical selling at higher prices.
-However, good physical demand and higher exports in coming months may keep the prices supported around 19,000 per quintal levels.
-Profit booking at higher levels may be possible.
+However, good physical demand and higher exports in coming months may keep the prices supported.

 For all commodities report, click here